andykuo1/progress-auditor/README.md

 }
 ```

 Each input file is processed by the specified parser into a large database.
 This database is generated every time the program runs.
-If data conflicts, it will resolve to the most recent file.
+If data conflicts, it will resolve to the most recent file data.
+If data is missing, it is ignored (or, if essential, will be alerted).

+What would you want to know about this data?
+- To calculate the number of used slip days (by due date and in total).
+    - Therefore, we need to know the days past the due date for each submission.
+    - And we need to know if the due date is valid, or has been postponed due to vacation.
+    - If there are edits that are past the due date, we need to know if it should be treated as a minor change, therefore no slip days used, or a major change, slip days are used.
+- The threshold to determine major vs minor slip days.
+- Number of max slip days available.
+- User ID associated with the data.
+(And preferrably name and email)